Ctru14/Dia-Bot/README.md

 ## Overview

 **To Run the Program**
-Testing with GUI: python3 DiaBotGUI.py
+Testing with GUI: sudo python3 DiaBotGUI.py

 **Controls:**